The author of The Warrior Diet released a follow-up book that directly addresses estrogenic foods.

 - Green leafy vegetables are loaded with phytonutrients that will assist with liver detoxification.

-If you would like more details and a deeper understanding of the science, then I recommend this book.
+If you would like more details and a deeper understanding of science, then I recommend this book.
 The book does have recipes and a step by step plan.
 The Anti-Estrogenic Diet is not a “paleo diet”, so it is not necessary to be low carb.
-Besides the information overlap with The Warrior Diet, my one compliant with this book was it didn’t go deeper into non-dietary environmental estrogens and strategies for dealing with them.
+Besides the information overlap with The Warrior Diet, my one complaint with this book was it didn’t go deeper into non-dietary environmental estrogens and strategies for dealing with them.
 Also not covered was water quality.